GREAT THINGS NEVER CAME FROM COMFORT ZONES and the same happened to me.

 The lake outside the temple was dry as our journey was prior monsoon.

-But as per the locals, once the lake is full with rich aquatic life as the lake caters to water lilies, water snakes and a wide variety of fishes.
+But as per the locals, once the lake is full of rich aquatic life as the lake caters to water lilies, water snakes, and a wide variety of fishes.
 The best part is that you need to take a boat to reach the temple when it’s full also this temple gives looks like a lotus in the pond when the water is full.

 Kere Yori song from Kannada Movie Mugulu Nage was shot here in 2017.